2.9. Tracker Boxes

 Your Level generally starts at 1 and cannot exceed 15, though your GM may begin your character at a Level higher than 1.

-Whenever you gain a Abilities of each type found in the current Level's column of the Abilities until the end of the current Episode, unless your GM says otherwise.
+Whenever you gain a Level's column in the Abilities or Upgrades you gain at that Level.
+You should wait to choose any new Abilities, however, until the end of the current Episode.
 All available Abilities can be found in the Ability List.

 - #Alice fills in the